 - Meet or exceed the required accessibility compliance (AA) level.

-- Ensure development and design aligns with the GUI framework to better embrace adaptive or responsive approaches.
+- Ensure development and design aligns with the Design System to better embrace adaptive or responsive approaches.

 - Use a single source of code for development builds to maintain multiple brands and devices.